Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Algebraic group analogues of Slodowy slices

-Next we show that map (\ref{cross}) is an isomorphism of varieties.
-It suffices to show that this map is bijective.
-Then by Zariski's main theorem this map is an isomorphism of varieties.
+We show that map (\ref{cross}) is an isomorphism of varieties.
+By the definition this map is a morphism of varieties.
+We shall define the inverse map and show that it is also a morphism of varieties.